Dinah: In Genesis

+Birth

+Dinah is first mentioned in Genesis 30:21 of the Hebrew Bible as the Israelite daughter of Leah and Jacob, born to Leah after she had borne six sons.

+Rape and revenge

-Dinah is first mentioned in Genesis 30:21 as the daughter of Leah and Jacob, born to Leah after she bore six sons to Jacob.
-In Genesis 34, Dinah went out to visit the women of Shechem, where her people had made camp and where her father Jacob had purchased the land where he had pitched his tent.
+In Genesis 34, Dinah went out to visit the women of Shechem, where her people had made camp and where her father Jacob had purchased the land in which he had pitched his tent.
 Shechem (son of Hamor, the prince of the land) then took her and raped her, but how this text is to be exactly translated and understood is the subject of scholarly controversy.

-Shechem asked his father to obtain Dinah for him, to be his wife.
+Shechem asked his father to obtain Dinah for him as his wife.
 Hamor came to Jacob and asked for Dinah for his son: "Make marriages with us; give your daughters to us, and take our daughters for yourselves.
 You shall dwell with us; and the land shall be open to you."
 Shechem offered Jacob and his sons any bride-price they named.
-But "the sons of Jacob answered Shechem and his father Hamor deceitfully, because he had defiled their sister Dinah"; they said they would accept the offer if the men of the city agreed to be circumcised.
+But "the sons of Jacob answered Shechem and his father Hamor deceitfully, because he had defiled their sister Dinah"; they said they would accept the offer if the men of the city agreed to be circumcised like the Hebrews.

 So the men of Shechem were deceived, and were circumcised.
-On the third day, when they were sore, two of the sons of Jacob and Leah, Simeon and Levi, led their army and massacred all the men including Hamor and his son Shechem by sword, freed Dinah out of Shechem's house, and stole the women and treasures.
+On the third day, when they were sore, two of the sons of Jacob and Leah, Simeon and Levi, led their army and massacred all the Shechemite men, including Hamor and Shechem, by sword, freed Dinah from Shechem's house, and stole the women and treasures.

 "Then Jacob said to Simeon and Levi, 'You have brought trouble on me by making me odious to the inhabitants of the land, the Canaanites and the Perizzites; my numbers are few, and if they gather themselves against me and attack me, I shall be destroyed, both I and my household.'
 But they said, 'Should he treat our sister as a harlot?
 (Genesis 34:31).

-Last mention of Dinah in the Bible
+Departure to Egypt

 When Jacob's family prepares to descend to Egypt, Genesis lists the 70 family members who went down together (Genesis 46:8–27).
-Dinah is specifically listed, in verse 15 ("These are the sons of Leah, that she bore to Jacob in Padan Aram, and Dinah his daughter.").
-Dovid Rosenfeld states that "That is it.
+Dinah is specifically listed in verse 15: "These are the sons of Leah, that she bore to Jacob in Padan Aram, and Dinah his daughter".
+American Rabbi Dovid Rosenfeld states that "That is it.
 The Torah does not tell us anything about what happened to her for the remainder of her life, nor if she ever married and raised a family".